Scythe-Anticheat/Scythe-Anticheat/README.md

 # Notes:

 When applying the pack to your world make sure it is at the top to ensure all checks work properly.

-If your world uses NPC's, please edit the cbe.mcfunction file and do the instructions to make sure they wont be insta-killed.